adambard/learnxinyminutes-docs/logtalk.html.markdown

 # Compiling source files

-Assuming that the code above for the `list` object is saved in a `list.lgt` file, it can be compiled and loaded using the `logtalk_load/1` built-in predicates or its abbreviation, `{}/1`, with the file path as argument (the extension can be omitted):
+Assuming that the code above for the `list` object is saved in a `list.lgt` file, it can be compiled and loaded using the `logtalk_load/1` built-in predicate or its abbreviation, `{}/1`, with the file path as argument (the extension can be omitted):

 ```
 ?- {list}.